moubi/blog/content/blog/react-device-based-code-split/index.md

 **An answer to these three questions is important since maintainability, time, team motivation and other aspects very much depend on it.**

-## When a device is considered touch 1️⃣
+## When a Device Is Considered Touch 1️⃣
 Usually you modify component's css to account for mobile devices.

 Perhaps the following